openstack/openstack-ansible-os_neutron/doc/source/app-ovn.rst

 is capable of providing external (north/south) connectivity to the tenant traffic.
 This is essentially a node(s) capable of hosting the logical router performing SNAT and DNAT (Floating IP) translations.
-East/West traffic flow is not limited to a gateway chassis and is performed between an OVN chassis nodes.
+East/West traffic flow is not limited to a gateway chassis and is performed between the OVN chassis nodes themselves.

 When planning out your architecture, it is important to determine early if you want to centralize OVN gateway chassis functions to a subset of nodes or across all compute nodes.
 Centralizing north/south routing to a set of dedicated network or gateway nodes is reminiscent of the legacy network node model.
-Enabling all compute nodes as gateway chassis will narrow the failure domain and potential bottlenecks at the cost of ensuring the computes can connect to the provider networks.
+Enabling all compute nodes as gateway chassis will narrow the failure domain and potential bottlenecks at the cost of ensuring the compute nodes can connect to the provider networks.

 The following section will describe how to configure your inventory to meet certain